confluentinc/cp-docker-images/docs/tutorials/kafka-streams-examples.rst

 | ZooKeeper ensemble        | ``zookeeper.connect``   | ``localhost:32181``       |
 +---------------------------+-------------------------+---------------------------+

+The ZooKeeper endpoint is not required by Kafka Streams applications, but you need it to e.g.
+:ref:`manually create new Kafka topics <docker-tutorial_kafka-streams-examples_topics-create>` or to :ref:`list available Kafka topics <docker-tutorial_kafka-streams-examples_topics-list>`.

 Lastly, if you want to interact with the Kafka broker *from your host*, then on operating systems that require the use of Docker Machine (Mac OS and Windows OS) you must first override the environment variable ``KAFKA_ADVERTISED_IP`` to the IP address of the Docker Machine VM before starting the services via ``docker-compose up -d``: